 Strength: Many people who move within California must keep their address updated with the DMV in order to maintain their vehicle registrations, update their driver's licenses, etc. This process allows our office to update voters who may not have thought to update their voter registration record.

-Challenge: This process is limited to voters who have moved within California and updated their addresses with the DMV.
+Challenge: This process is limited to voters who have moved within California.

 Opportunity: Our office will continue to look for more methods to track voters on a national level.

 Undeliverable Mail